 Expertise in the Intended Medium.
 Artists must demonstrate their experience in the required medium for the project.
-For instance, if the Call for Artists is requesting a sculpture, the Cultural Advisory Board will rank an artist higher if they have created sculptures in the past, versus a muralist who has never before worked in sculpture.
+For instance, if the Call for Artists is requesting a sculpture, the Durham Public Art Committee will rank an artist higher if they have created sculptures in the past, versus a muralist who has never before worked in sculpture.

 Previous Experience.
 After the Artist Selection Committee makes a recommendation for an artist, the City checks references from past projects to ensure the artist has a proven track record of successfully completing their projects on time and within budget.
 We also ask previous project managers about their experience working with the artist, especially their ability to actively engage the public; their technical competence working with the right materials, installation methods and maintenance; and the comparable scale of past work, including budgets and timeframe.